skypjack/entt/docs/md/config.md

 The purpose of this parameter is to suppress the use of `noexcept` by this library.<br/>
 To do this, simply define the variable without assigning any value to it.

-## ENTT_HS_SUFFIX and ENTT_HWS_SUFFIX

-The `hashed_string` class introduces the `_hs` and `_hws` suffixes to accompany its user defined literals.<br/>
-In the case of conflicts or even just to change these suffixes, it's possible to do so by associating new ones with these definitions.

 ## ENTT_USE_ATOMIC